tooltwist/datp/ATP/Scheduler2/README-webhooks-and-longpolls.md

 If progress reports is also true, the webhook will also be called whenever the _progress report_  value for the transaction changes.

 ## Completed Transactions
+YARP - this needs to be updated - Phil Jan 2023
+//ZM
 Transaction completion, whether success or failure, is reported via the completion handler for the transaction pipeline.
 The name is `RETURN_TX_STATUS_CALLBACK_ZZZ` and it is handled in `returnTxStatusCallbackZZZ.js`.
 The completion handler runs on the same node as the transaction pipeline.

 First it tries to send the ttransaction status to the API client via long poll,